 As a mom by adoption, I have some unique worries.

 From the outside, I am a mom like any other mom in the world.
 We want the absolute best and highest for our children.
-Conversely, and unlike most moms, I also worry about them asking me the hard questions about being adopted, which, I suspect, is just around the corner with my four-year-old.
+Conversely, unlike most moms, I also worry about them asking me the hard questions about being adopted, which I suspect is just around the corner with my four-year-old.
 I wonder what future relationships with their birth families will look like.
 I wonder how they will feel when they learn that their birth moms have birthed and raised other children.
-And I sometimes worry about mental health impacting my child in the same way it did the birth mother.
-So, I guess being a mother through adoption brings unique differences that will inevitably carry into mine and my children’s futures.
+And I sometimes worry about mental health impacting my child as it did the birth mother.
+So, being a mother through adoption brings unique differences that will inevitably carry into my and my children’s futures.

-So, in a sense, we hold our breath and perhaps even keep up our guards until this child is in our arms.
+So, in a sense, we hold our breath and perhaps even keep our guard up until this child is in our arms.
 Meanwhile, we try to be the strong ones for the expectant parents during this fragile and challenging season.

 As a mom by adoption, grief and joy often co-exist.

-If, like me, you adopt an infant and you’re present at the hospital, you continue holding your breath until the time they sign the termination paperwork.
-The hospital experience is like the most beautiful, sad song you’ve ever heard.
+If like me, you adopt an infant and are present at the hospital, you continue holding your breath until they sign the termination paperwork.
+The hospital experience is the most beautiful, sad song you’ve ever heard.
 I once heard it called a wedding and a funeral in the same room.
-You’re falling in love with this baby, and yet, he or she isn’t legally yours.
-You want to love with reckless abandon, and yet, you’re trying to be sensitive to the emotions of the birth family, who are grieving before your eyes, but trying to stay brave.
+You’re falling in love with this baby, yet they aren’t legally yours.
+You want to love with reckless abandon, yet you’re trying to be sensitive to the emotions of the birth family, who are grieving before your eyes but trying to stay brave.

 When I was doing skin-to-skin with my newborn son, I was fully aware of the gift that it was to hold him so close to my body.
 But I also felt like a fraud.
 That’s when unexpected grief hit me without my permission.
 This was one of the best moments of my adult life, and I was grieving.
 All of the women on that hospital floor had just done the most intense physical act a woman can do to bring life into this world, one that my body wouldn’t allow me to do.